error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeBoundEnergyandtheStructuralOriginofthefine-structureconstant.md

 𝑒2
 4𝜋𝜀0𝑟

-To integrate this into the segmented spacetime framework, we substitute the effective radius from the previous section:
+To integrate this into the Segmented Spacetime framework, we substitute the effective radius from the previous section:

 𝑟 =